-Applications will be shortlisted based on the above indicators.
-Applicants who are shortlisted are normally interviewed as part of the admissions process; there will be a minimum of three academics on the interview panel, only one of whom can be a potential supervisor.
-During the interview, you will be asked to make a brief presentation based on your research proposal; this will be followed by questions from the panel.
+Shortlisting for this programme will take account of students' academic and professional experience.
+Particular attention will be paid to evidence that the applicant is capable and motivated to complete a course of advanced academic study.
+Applicants who are shortlisted are normally interviewed as part of the admissions process; there will be a minimum of three academics on the interview panel, including a potential supervisor.
+During the interview, you will be asked to make a brief presentation followed by questions from the panel.

-Interviews will normally be conducted in person but can be conducted by Skype if necessary.
+Interviews will normally be conducted in person but can be conducted online if necessary.

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

-The Nuffield Department of Primary Care Health Sciences was established in October 1998 (as the Department of Primary Health Care) with the appointment of a foundation chair in general practice and was awarded world-leading 4* status in the RAE 2008.
+The Nuffield Department of Primary Care Health Sciences was established in October 1998 (as the Department of Primary Health Care) with the appointment of a foundation chair in general practice and its research was judged to be the strongest in the UK in the assessments of research quality in 2008, 2014 and 2018.
 It provides a strong multi-disciplinary training environment and a full programme of academic support and good IT facilities.
-It has strong links with other epidemiological and community based research groupings in the University and also with local general practices that participate in both teaching and research.
+It has strong links with other epidemiological and community based research groups in the University and also with local general practices that participate in both teaching and research.

 Shared office space will be provided in the department for you.

 You will have access to the department’s IT support, and to the University library services such as the Radcliffe Science Library, Cairns Library and Knowledge Centre at Old Road Campus.
 Other facilities specific to your research will be discussed with your supervisor as you plan your project.